paseto-toolkit/jpaseto/README.md

 1. Jackson: This will automatically be used if you specify `dev.paseto:jpaseto-jackson` as a project runtime dependency.
 Jackson supports POJOs as claims with full marshaling/unmarshaling as necessary.

-2. ~~JSON-Java (`org.json`): This will be used automatically if you specify `dev.paseto:jpaseto-orgjson` as a project runtime dependency.~~ Coming soon!

-   **NOTE:** `org.json` APIs are natively enabled in Android environments so this is the recommended JSON processor for Android applications _unless_ you want to use POJOs as claims.
-The `org.json` library supports simple Object-to-JSON marshaling, but it *does not* support JSON-to-Object unmarshalling.

-3. ~~Gson: This will be used automatically if you specify `dev.paseto:jpaseto-gson` as a project runtime dependency.~~ Coming soon!
+2. Gson: This will be used automatically if you specify `dev.paseto:jpaseto-gson` as a project runtime dependency.

 **If you want to use POJOs as claim values, use the `dev.paseto:jpaseto-jackson` dependency** (or implement your own Serializer and Deserializer if desired).  **But beware**, Jackson will force a sizable (> 1 MB) dependency to an